Stratford-upon-Avon, United Kingdom - Things to Do in Stratford-upon-Avon

 Top Things to Do in Stratford-upon-Avon

-Evening performance at the Royal Shakespeare Theatre
+Royal Shakespeare Theatre backstage tour

-Book Evening performance at the Royal Shakespeare Theatre Tours:
+Book Royal Shakespeare Theatre backstage tour Tours:

-Tudor World museum on Sheep Street
+Tudor World on Sheep Street after dark

 Getting There